AlexanderHansson4225/CourseArchive/Year2/CS/FuncProgg/anteckningar.md

 :type filter odd
 filter odd :: Integral a => [a] -> [a]
--- Integral is a type class which elements are Int and Integer
+-- Integral is a type class which elements are Int & Integer

 ```